ShirlyK/android-calendar/README.md

 # android-calendar
 Android application with custom calendar. <br />
-This is a demo app that implements a custome calendar using Android
+This is a demo app for a custom calendar view using Android
 * ViewPager
 * GridLayout